 When there are no more tool calls, we assume it’s done and print the final response.

-We’re also parsing Claude’s responses for readability so that we can print it to our terminal and see what’s happening.
+We’re also streaming Claude’s responses for readability so that we can print it to our terminal and see what’s happening.

 Let’s Test it out!